Many think of Baphomet simply as a symbol of “the devil.” However, this demonic entity actually represents the union of opposing forces.

 How to Pronounce “Baphomet” in English

 In English, Baphomet is usually pronounced as BAF-oh-met.
 The first part, “BAF,” rhymes with “laugh,” the middle is a short “oh,” and the last part, “met,” rhymes with “set.”
 The stress is on the first syllable.
+Some people might say the “f” more softly or change the last vowel a bit, but BAF-oh-met is the most common way to say it.

 What Does Baphomet Look Like?

 Baphomet’s appearance has changed a lot over time.
 During the Knights Templar trials from 1307 to 1314, witnesses gave different descriptions.
 Some said it was a life-sized severed head covered in silver or gold; others described a wooden head with two or three faces, or even a black cat.
-No one mentioned a goat-headed figure at that time.
+No one mentioned a goat-headed creature at that time.

 The modern look of Baphomet was created by Éliphas Lévi in his 1854 book Dogme et Rituel de la Haute Magie.
 Lévi’s version is a winged, human-like goat.
 It has a goat’s head with a torch between its horns to show spiritual enlightenment.
-The figure has female breasts and a phallus, which is shown as the caduceus of Hermes, a rod with two snakes wrapped around it.
+The entity has female breasts and a phallus, which is shown as the caduceus of Hermes, a rod with two snakes wrapped around it.

-One arm of the figure points up toward a white moon labeled “Solve,” and the other points down to a black moon labeled “Coagula.”
+One arm of the monster points up toward a white moon labeled “Solve,” and the other points down to a black moon labeled “Coagula.”
 These Latin words refer to the alchemical ideas of breaking apart and joining together.
 Baphomet has cloven feet and sits on a cube or globe, showing its power over the earth.

 You may also enjoy: